0xdroidan/0xdroidan.github.io/_posts/2025-01-26-Redbelly-Network.md

 - **Governance DAO:** 3% allocation to fund governance activities.
 - **Investor Allocations:** Includes seed and private sales, totaling 28% of the supply.
 - **Reserve Funds:** 20% allocated for long-term network development.

----

-Now the document fully integrates social tasks, node runners, and testnet users into the eligibility criteria and rewards.
-Let me know if you'd like any further refinements! 🚀